Denilseven/Denilseven/README.md

-- Hi!!
+Hi!!
 I'm @Denilseven.
-- I’m interested in game development and stuff, I'm currently learning C# (for Unity Engine).
+I’m interested in game development and stuff, I'm currently learning C# (for Unity Engine).
-- You can reach me by sending a message to Denil7#4450 on Discord (It's my main communication app).
+You can reach me by sending a message to Denil7#4450 on Discord.

 <!---
 Denilseven/Denilseven is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.